codeforboston/communityconnect/README.md

 Replace the "revere_key" value with "1FRd8Jw7y4CnnHCKIvkM-pjNjRVFHFHuobVU-ajXre6M"

-Start your server using `yarn start`
+Start your server using `npm run start`

 ### Why would I want my own spreadsheet?